jjloomis/ipad-iphone-basics/using-the-ios-camera-app.md

-# Filming with the Camera app
+# Shooting video with the Camera app

 When shooting video with an iPad/ iPhone, position the device in landscape mode before pressing the record button.
 If you start filming in portrait mode and then rotate the iPad/ iPhone to landscape mode, your footage will not rotate.